Dead-end street: Suburban use and benefits

+Effects on local traffic

-The use of culs-de-sac reduces the amount of car traffic on residential streets within the subdivision, thus reducing noise, air pollution and the probability of accidents.
+The use of culs-de-sac has been shown to reduce the volume of car traffic on residential streets within a subdivision which in turn can reduce noise, air pollution, and the probability of accidents.

 Ben-Joseph (1995), and Lovegrove and Sayed (2006), indicate a substantially lower collision rate for street networks based on the cul-de-sac street type.
 Dumbaugh and Rae (2009) suggest that land-use patterns play a significant role in traffic safety and should be considered in conjunction with the network pattern.
 While all intersection types in general increase the incidence of fatal crashes, four-way intersections, which rarely occur in a network with cul-de-sac or loop streets, increase total and injurious crashes significantly.
-The study recommends hybrid street networks with dense concentrations of T-intersections and concludes that a return to the 19th century gridiron is undesirable.
+This study recommends hybrid street networks with dense concentrations of T-intersections, and concludes that a return to the 19th century gridiron is undesirable.

-The decrease in traffic, in turn, is thought to lower the incidence of crime and increase desirability, because in most cases the people who traverse the cul-de-sac either live there or are guests of those who do.
-CPTED planning principles suggest increased natural surveillance and sense of ownership as a means of fostering security in a neighbourhood.
+In turn, the decrease in traffic is thought to lower the incidence of crime and increase desirability, because in most cases the people who traverse the cul-de-sac either live there or are guests of those who do.
+CPTED planning principles suggest increased natural surveillance and sense of ownership as a means of fostering security in a neighborhood.
 Both of these phenomena occur naturally on a cul-de-sac street as does social networking.
 Design guidelines based on the CPTED perspective recommend its use for those reasons.

 Cul-de-sac streets increase spontaneous outdoor activity by children.
 A study in California examined the amount of child play that occurred on the streets of neighbourhoods with different characteristics; grid pattern and culs-de-sac.
-The findings indicate that culs-de-sac showed substantial increase in play activity than the open grid street pattern.
-Culs-de-sac reduce perceived danger from traffic, thereby encouraging more outdoor play.
+The findings indicate that culs-de-sac showed substantial increase in play activity than the open grid street pattern. culs-de-sac reduce perceived danger from traffic, thereby encouraging more outdoor play.

 Similar studies in Europe and Australia found that children's outdoor play is significantly reduced on through roads where traffic is, or perceived by parents to be, a risk.
 In addition, they confirmed the results of the seminal Donald Appleyard 1982 study, which showed the negative correlation between amount of traffic and social networks.
 The inverse correlation between amounts of traffic and sociability of streets was reconfirmed by a newer study that repeated Appleyard's San Francisco analysis in Bristol, UK.
 It showed that the cul-de-sac street with the lowest traffic of the three streets had the highest level of social interaction.

 The studies recommend the use of the cul-de-sac or strong traffic calming measures.
 When culs-de-sac are interconnected with foot and bike paths, as for example in Vauban, Freiburg and Village Homes in Davis, California, they can increase active modes of mobility among their residents.